AhmetFurkanDEMIR/Mobile-application-development-with-Python/README.md

 ```

 This will start the iOS simulator, install your app, and start it.
 You should see the simulator start, and eventually open your iOS application:

+## Result

+We wrote an application with Python (Toga), then ran these codes with BeeWare on Android and iOS devices.
+In the mobile space, I recommend Flutter, Kotlin, Swift and objective c programming languages instead of Python.